 Additional studies are identified by conducting keyword searches of electronic citation databases.
 For the first review of the evidence, the review team coordinated with Mathematica's professional research librarians to conduct a search of 12 electronic databases (see Table A.3 for list).
-For the first update to the review, the review team searched for new studies published from January 2009 through December 2010 in an expanded list of 14 electronic databases (see Table A.3) with the following keyword combination:
+For more recent updates to the review, the search has covered an expanded list of 14 electronic databases (see Table A.3), using the following keyword combination: